Agency worker rights

 • Information about job vacancies, but this doesn’t mean they’ll be suitable to apply for them.

-And what about agency worker rights after 12 weeks?
-Once they’ve cleared that period, they can claim equal treatment with employees.
+After 12 weeks they can claim equal treatment with employees.
 This includes considerations on agency workers’ pay rights:

 • The same pay as your permanent employees doing the same job.